choco-cupcake/GoodBoi/README.md

 ### Flags Reflector
 Reflects Flags, see section Notes.AnalysisFlags

+### Solc Downloader
+Monitors the repo https://github.com/ethereum/solc-bin to download new versions and apply updates.
+Meant to be run on the analysis server, to minimize maintenance.
+Downloads both Linux and Windows versions, as the analsisRunner module works on both.

 ### Slither Runner
 The Slither Runner module is designed to run Slither instances in parallel and save the results to the database.
 It takes a set of detectors as input and uses only the detectors that have not been used on a contract before, in order to analyze the contract.